Pittsburgh Maulers (2022): History

-Logo and Uniforms
+Logo and uniforms

 The team's 2022 colors of orange and purple were slightly different from what was used by the Pittsburgh Maulers team in the original USFL, as they used red and purple.
 In any event, the colors were a radical departure from the city's traditional sporting colors of black and gold and are more or less of an ode to the original Maulers franchise.

 The logo depicts a worker swinging a large hammer, as an ode to the steel workers that Pittsburgh's history is known for.
 The current jerseys were a different design than the originals, with the home being purple with an orange bar across the shoulders and the away being white with a purple bar along the shoulders.

-In 2023, the Maulers changed their teams colors to the traditional city colors of black, gold, and white.
+In 2023, the Maulers changed their team's colors to the traditional city colors of black, gold, and white.

-Personnel

-Current roster

-Initially, each team carried a 38-man active roster and a 7-man practice squad, but the rosters were increased to 40 active players and 50 total in May, 2022.